-SPRINGFIELD, Illinois — Authorities say the fall harvest in Illinois has ended.
+SPRINGFIELD, Illinois — Federal agriculture officials say the harvest is drawing to a close in Illinois.

 The USDA's weekly crop report issued Monday says the corn and soybean harvests are 96 percent finished in Illinois.
 The sorghum harvest is 91 percent complete.
 The corn harvest is far ahead of last year at this time.

 The report says that winter wheat planting is about 89 percent finished and rated in fair to excellent condition.